Henry Clifford (British Army officer)

 Brigadier-General Henry Frederick Hugh Clifford, (13 August 1867 – 11 September 1916) was a British Army officer.
 He was killed in action during the Battle of the Somme while inspecting trenches.
 At the time, he was commanding the 149th (Northumberland) Brigade.

 Biography

 Clifford was the second son of Major-General Sir Henry Hugh Clifford.
 His elder brother was the colonial administrator Sir Hugh Clifford.
-He entered the British Army in 1888, was promoted to captain in October 1897, and served in the Second Boer War.
+He entered the British Army, joining the Suffolk Regiment in February 1888 after graduating from the Royal Military College, Sandhurst, was promoted to captain in October 1897, and served in the Second Boer War.

+On 4 August 1902 he was appointed as an aide-de-camp to Lieutenant General Sir William Butler.

+He was promoted to lieutenant colonel in September 1914, shortly after the outbreak of the First World War.

-Awarded a Distinguished Service Order in February 1915, Clifford was wounded by a sniper the same year.
-In June 1915, he was given command of the 149th (Northumberland) Brigade.
-In September 1916, he was killed on the Somme by a German sniper.
+He was awarded the Distinguished Service Order (DSO) in February 1915, Clifford was wounded by a sniper the same year.
+On 29 June 1915, he succeeded Brigadier General Geoffrey Feilding as general officer commanding (GOC) of the 149th (Northumberland) Brigade, receiving a promotion to the temporary rank of brigadier general whilst so employed.

+In September 1916, during the Battle of the Somme, he was killed on the Somme by a German sniper.